markkimsal/homesecurity/README.md

     __________________________/\_________/\__________/\_/\_____  (0xFF, 0xFF, 0xEF) (Green)

+### Note on "pulsing"
+It seems like this might be a standard way to use standard UART flow control on just 2 wires.
+It seems like maybe the Perl CPAN library for serial communication can understand this situation natively.
+If the yellow wire is split to both a hardware implementation of both RX and CTS it might "just work".

 #License
 This project uses some parts of Arduino IDE - specifically the SoftwareSerial library.
 So, whatever license that is under, this project is under (for the time being).